Oregon Pharmacy Technician Licensing Guide

 Follow These 3 Steps to Become a Certified Oregon Pharmacy Technician:

-Step 1: Complete a PTCB-Recognized Training Program
+Step 1: Complete a PTCB-recognized training program

 If you’re new to the pharmacy field, the Pharmacy Technician Certification Board (PTCB) requires you to complete a recognized training program before you can take the certification exam.